KyleStank/SimpleTasks/README.md

 ### Why is this useful?
 If you have a busy schedule and have many things to do in a day, this simple app is perfect.
 Sure, you can use Google's built in Tasks app if you need complex functionality, but if you just want a easy to use and simple to-do list, this app is perfect for you.

-### Plans
-Simple Tasks will gradually have features added to it.
-As of now, the app is very basic, but in the future, I plan to add some new and cool features to the app.

 #### C# Android programmers are encouraged to contribute.